voilawalla/voilawalla.github.io/_posts/2016-03-13-clean-code-chapter-5-formatting.md

 It is appropriate to use empty lines to separate concepts, such as functions.
 Within a grouped concept, however, using empty lines can draw out methods, making them more difficult to follow.

+###Horizontal Formatting

 Horizontal formatting, on the other hand, deals with the smaller context of single lines.
 The guideline for how long your lines should be should take into consideration a reader and the required movement it would take to read from left to right.
 You don’t want the reader to have to scroll to read a full line, nor would you want to have to shrink the font to a tiny size to get a single line effect.
 Typically 100-120 characters per line are appropriate.

+> We use horizontal white space to associate things that are strongly related and dissassociate things that are more weakly related.

 Spacing can have a positive effect on the readability of the code.
 Consider the following:

 ```function area(length,width){
 	return (length*width)/2
 }```

 Sure, the code runs and does what it is supposed to, but a user friendly refactor could be as follows:

 ```function area(length, width) {
 	return (length * width) / 2
 }```

 Just adding a couple of spaces saves time in allowing yourself to separate the different actions happening in the code.

 As another consideration, it is generally not wise to separate things into a column format, as the eye tends to follow the vertical line of the column, rather than the horizontal line as intended.